• Home

 Can you freeze muffins?

-These pumpkin chocolate chip muffins freeze beautifully!
+These easy canned pumpkin muffins freeze beautifully!
 They’re perfect to have on hand for rainy days and breakfasts on the go!

 To freeze muffins: Allow the muffins to cool completely on a wire rack before wrapping them individually in plastic wrap.
 Transfer wrapped muffins to a freezer-safe resealable bag and store in the freezer for up to 2 months.